A Journey Across the West of the Iberian Peninsula

 Overnight: Santiago

-After breakfast we will set out with a local expert for a day trip to the Costa Da Morte.
+After breakfast, we will set out with a local expert for a day trip to the Costa Da Morte.
 We will make a stop in Muros, a picturesque old fishing village.
-Then we will continue to Ézaro where we will discover an impressive panoramic view of a spectacular waterfall flowing to the sea.
+Then, we will continue to Ézaro, where we will discover an impressive panoramic view of a spectacular waterfall flowing to the sea.
 Afterwards, we will head on to Finisterre, where we will end our day trip.
-Finisterre was considered to be “the end of the ancient world” and it is the place where pilgrims that come from Compostela come across the immensity of the Atlantic Ocean.
+Finisterre was considered to be “the end of the ancient world” and it is the place where pilgrims arriving from Compostela come across the immensity of the Atlantic Ocean.
 We will have lunch at a nearby restaurant.

 Day 9